fitzgeraldkd/blog-posts/navigating-objects/navigating-objects.md

 ---
 title: Navigating Complex Objects
 published: false
-description:
+description: A summary of how to access properties within nested objects with a visual example.
-tags:
+tags: beginners, javascript, json, objects
-//cover_image:
 ---

-# Navigating Complex Objects

 When you're just starting off in coding, the concept of nested objects and accessing their properties can be difficult to grasp.
 Seeing a complicated object with multiple levels of depth can be intimidating at first, but working with these kinds of objects is an important skill to develop.
-When retrieving information from databases and APIs, the results are often packaged in a **JSON *(JavaScript Object Notation)*** object that has many levels of nested objects.
+When retrieving information from databases and APIs, the results are often packaged in a **JSON** ***(JavaScript Object Notation)*** object that has many levels of nested objects.
 Understanding how to navigate these objects will be crucial when working with this kind of data.
 This post is written for those who are new to working with objects and are looking for a breakdown on how to access a property multiple layers deep in nested objects.

 ## The Sample Data